The-Duchess/husk/README.md

 >- it is configured via a ruby [script](https://github.com/The-Duchess/husk/blob/master/config.rb) file that sets variables for the irc bot

 >- it is plugable using the plugin design and manager in rirc

->- it can reload core [commands](https://github.com/The-Duchess/husk/blob/master/commands.rb) to control the bot during runtime, and not just plugins